ClearCalcs/custom-diagram-boilerplate/docs/global-capabilities.md

 ![Under construction](_media/under_construction_icon.svg ":size=50")
 This feature is still in development.

+### Provided Controls

+TODO:

+-   Zoom In, Out, Back to 100%
+-   Do not block any part of diagram

+### Limitations

+TODO:

+-   Implemented via scaling, viewport remains small.
+-   font size resizing on zoom not available
+-   Max & Min zoom levels
+-   Zoom and large paddings
+-   Mouse / Keyboard support

 ## Lightbox

 The diagram is rendered in a larger window on the user's browser where toggled by the user.
 Diagrams should be developed to scale effectively to larger viewports i.e. do not use fixed `height` `width` properties on the SVG.

 ![Under construction](_media/under_construction_icon.svg ":size=50")
 This feature is still in development.

+### Viewport Best practices

+TODO:

+Viewport is resized to the lightbox container.
+Typical screen resolutions xx to xx.

+-   fonts and line-widths should be designed to scale to the full screen resolution.
+Best practices tbd
+-   Zoom is also possible in full screen